KWinston/EPLProject/readme.md

 EPL Kit Managment has been built to use a limited sql user account, for normal operations the sql users needs basic SELECT, INSERT, DELETE, UPDATE operations (see Laravel documentation for needed roles).
 Although during the migration process DDL(data definition language) roles will be needed to initialize the database (see Laravel documentation for needed roles).

-The EPL_KIT_DB database will be created by the 'artisan migrate' command with the following tables.
+The EPL_KIT_DB database will be created by the 'php artisan migrate' command with the following tables.
 - Booking - This table stores the bookings by user for a specific kit for a specific event
 - BookingDetails - This table stores a list of users associated with a booking.
 - Branches - This stores details about the branches in the library system (see Going Live).